moritzvieli/ngx-bootstrap-slider/projects/ngx-bootstrap-slider/README.md

 The names have been unified to camel-casing (e.g. `[ticksLabels]` not `[ticks_labels]`).

-Please note, that the attribute `formatter` is not yet available.

 ## Events

 All available events are described here: https://github.com/seiyria/bootstrap-slider#events